Your visit to Morden Hall Park Garden Centre

 For opening times around the park, in the garden centre and in the cafes, please check the park opening times.

-The Garden Centre is open 10am - 4pm, Monday - Saturday and 10am - 4pm on Sundays during the summer months.
+The Garden Centre is open 10am - 4pm, every day.

 You can walk here on the Wandle Trail from Croydon or Carshalton to Wandsworth.

 Our nearest underground station is Morden (Northern Line), 500 yards walk along Aberconway Road.
 You can also get the tram directly from Wimbledon station on the District Line.

 Phipps Bridge tram stop is on the park boundary, a pleasant ten minute walk away.

 The closest bus stop is at Morden Hall Road and Central Road towards Hackbridge, Mitcham or Rosehill.
 Busses stopping here include; 80, 118, 157, 164, 201, 470, and N133.
 The 200 bus can be caught at the Phipps Bridge tram stop.